 While it may feel easy to resort to watching TV and movies during the winter months as your only form of “down time”, try finding a new hobby or practicing a new skill.
 Some things to try include cooking, knitting, reading, playing board games, or doing a craft.

 You can also find pleasure in “pampering yourself”, this may include taking a bath, making your shower longer, sleeping in, or getting a massage.
 Make sure you are taking the time a few times a week to do something that makes you feel good, simply for that reason.

 When we are feeling down, our tendency is often to withdraw and self-isolate.
 While this may be unintentional, it is common during the fall and winter months to engage in fewer social activities.

 It is so important to connect with other people, and while there may be days when the weather deters you from going outside to actually see someone in person, you can still connect with friends or family on the phone, through social media, or by writing a letter.
 Make a point of connecting each week with one person you haven’t spoken to in a while.

 Speak with a Therapist

 If you are having difficulty managing your symptoms of SAD yourself, you may benefit from more support and guidance in how to cope.
-A trained therapist can help you navigate your depression and teach you coping strategies to better handle these tough months.
+A trained therapist in cognitive behavioral therapy can help you navigate your depression and teach you coping strategies to better handle these tough months.

 If you or a loved one is interested in exploring this further, contact us today to set up a free 20-minute phone consultation.
 We would be happy to see how we are able to help you reach your goals!